Classic Children’s Books

 The Little Red Hen is the story of a hen who finds grain and asks her friend’s cat, dog, and mouse to help her plant and tend the wheat.
 But they all refuse to help.
 So, she does the chores herself.
 The hen requests the others to help her bring the wheat to the mill so that she can make the flour.
 She also asks to help them to bake bread from the flour.
 But her lazy friends refuse once again.
 This time the hen not only does all the work herself but enjoys the bread by herself, too as nobody helped her.

-Peter Pan is a child who never wants to grow up.
+Peter Pan is a classic children’s book.
+We all have read it.
+Peter pan is a child who never wants to grow up.
 He visits children in their dreams.
 When the children grow up, they no longer recall Peter.

 Once, he takes Wendy and two boys, John and Michael, off to Neverland on an adventure.
 The lost boys are taken care of by Wendy because she has a motherly instinct.
 She helps direct the boys to fight the pirates and Captain Hook.
 She tries to persuade Peter Pan to allow her to travel with the little boys back home because she knows they will be adopted by her parents.
 Also, she invites Peter.
 Peter admits he really doesn’t want to grow up and is reluctant to allow Wendy to come back home because she’s going to grow up.
 Wendy returns home, grows up, and has her own daughter, Jane.

 Jane is visited by Peter and sees Wendy as an adult.
 Jane and Peter set off on a Neverland adventure, much as Wendy once did.